India–Pakistan war of 1965: Usage of tanks in battle

 Neither the Indian nor Pakistani Army showed any great facility in the use of armoured formations in offensive operations, whether the Pakistani 1st Armoured Division at Asal Uttar (Battle of Asal Uttar) or the Indian 1st Armoured Division at Chawinda.
 In contrast, both proved adept with smaller forces in a defensive role, such as India's 2nd Armoured Brigade at Asal Uttar and Pakistan's 25th Cavalry at Chawinda.

 The Centurion battle tank, with its 20pdr gun and heavy armour, performed better than the overly complex Patton.

 Naval hostilities

 Naval operations did not play a prominent role in the war of 1965.
+While a small Indian detachment under the aircraft carrier INS Vikrant had deployed to Gujarat following Operation Desert Hawk, most Indian Navy ships were in drydock under maintenance when hostilities broke out in September.
 On 7 September, a flotilla of the Pakistan Navy commanded by Commodore S.M.
 Anwar, carried out a bombardment of the Indian Navy's radar station coastal town of Dwarka, which was 200 mi south of the Pakistani port of Karachi.
 Operation Dwarka, as it is known, is a significant naval operation of the 1965 war contested as a nuisance raid by some.
 The attack on Dwarka led to questions being asked in India's parliament and subsequent post-war modernisation and expansion of the Indian Navy, with an increase in budget from Rs.
 35 crores to Rs.
 115 crores.
 Indian sources claim that it was not their intention to get into a naval conflict with Pakistan, and wished to restrict the war to a land-based conflict.

+Also during the war, over 100 Indian coastal vessels containing valuable cargo were seized in East Pakistan on the orders of Rear Admiral S. M. Ahsan, the Chairman of the East Pakistan Inland Water Transport Authority.